orbitalsqwib/tp/docs/DeveloperGuide.md

 **Delete Patient Command**

-The `DeletePatientCommand` removes a patient from the address book.
+The `DeletePatientCommand` removes a patient from the CaseTrack.

 <puml src="diagrams/DeletePatientSequenceDiagram.puml" alt="Interactions inside the Logic Component for the `delete patient 1` Command" />